nobuyuki83/Applied_Computer_Graphics_2022S/task0/README.md

 # Task0: Build C++ Program with CMake

-**Deadline: Apr.22th(Thu) at15:00pm**
+**Deadline: Apr.14th(Thu) at 15:00pm**

 ![preview](task0_preview.png)

 Follow the instruction below to build the attached C++ code.
 This code will display an OpenGL window showing a triangle.
 Take a screenshot of the window (it should look like the image above) and paste it below.
-By putting the imae under the directory `pba-<username>/task0` and edit this markdown document.
+By putting the imae under the directory `cga-<username>/task0` and edit this markdown document.

 === (paste the screenshot image here`![](image file name)` ) ===

 ----

 ## Instruction